PSPP Syntax: Examples and Notes

 Exporting and Saving PSPP Data (CSV, POR, SAV)

-PSPP can export data in several formats using syntax, which is the most reproducible way to create files for use in other software.
+PSPP can export data in several formats using commands, which is the most reproducible way to create files for use in other software.
 The examples below show how to write datasets in common formats. psppire also supports exporting through its File->Export dialog; its available formats are described in a later section.

 /* Set the working directory to avoid path errors when saving files. */